ZhongxuanWang/Character-Artist/README.md

 **********************
 **Environment Build:**
 **********************
-*In oder to use all the functions in SharpStrGrapher, it is expected to:
+*In oder to use all the functions in SharpStrGrapher, it is expected to:<br>
-1> Install the latest Python runtime. (download)
+1> Install the latest Python runtime. (download)<br>
-2> After doing so, install 'opencv-python' by inputting 'pip3 install opencv-python' in Terminal and hitting Enter.
+2> After doing so, install 'opencv-python' by inputting 'pip3 install opencv-python' in Terminal and hitting Enter.<br>

 **********